Meghanarajvinakota/art-of-mandalas/README.md

 ## Known / Unresolved Bugs

-1. The Recipe posts on the home page are slightly big on the desktop view, so I have considered adding more recipes to the first page to give it a more squashed view.
+1. The Arts posts on the home page are slightly big on the desktop view, so I have considered adding more artss to the first page to give it a more squashed view.

 ## PEP8 Validator